access

 TL;DR: I THINK THE MAYOR'S BREAKING THE LAW IN THIS OTHER WAY ALSO; if you're disabled & know a lawyer, see if u can get that money!!!

-there's an overview at nyc-noise.com/mopd, but the gist = the mayor's office for people with disabilities (MOPD) stopped posting annual accessible nyc reports (yearly from 2016-2021), & i think their last digital accessibility report is a sham. i reached out 11/17/23 about a report that was legally required to be posted online by 7/1/23 (per local law 26); it looks like they threw something together after my email –– the now-listed 2023 report's dated 11/20/23 –– but it doesn't actually provide information: they seem to have just copy/pasted the 2021 report & thrown up an empty excel template as an "appendix," i guess hoping no one would bother looking for actual scores.
+there's an overview at nyc-noise.com/mopd, but the gist = the mayor's office for people with disabilities (MOPD) stopped posting annual accessible nyc reports (yearly from 2016-2021; now here), & i think their last digital accessibility report is a sham. i reached out 11/17/23 about a report that was legally required to be posted online by 7/1/23 (per local law 26); it looks like they threw something together after my email –– the now-listed 2023 report's dated 11/20/23 –– but it doesn't actually provide information: they seem to have just copy/pasted the 2021 report & thrown up an empty excel template as an "appendix," i guess hoping no one would bother looking for actual scores.

 for perspective: the last report was put together by former-digital-accessibility-coordinator Walei Sabry; since the whole point (of the LAW) is to "document the compliance of websites maintained by or on behalf of the city," sabry's 2021 report has the RESULTS of the audits, with SCORES, & if you wanna get in the weeds there are 5 appendices with scoring methodology, survey results, etc. the 2023 report talks about audits & scores, but it doesn't actually uhhh say what they are?? & the (unlabeled) appendix with scoring breakdown just says "scoring incomplete" & "no scores" over & over... which sounds a lot like not actually doing the thing!! i responded 12/27/23 & never heard back ¯\_(ツ)_/¯ will keep u all updated!!